 Program broadcast rights represent rights for the telecast of feature length motion pictures, series produced for television and other films, and are presented at the lower of amortized cost or net realizable value.
 Each agreement is recorded as an asset and liability when the license period begins and the program is available for its first showing.
 Program broadcast rights are amortized on a straight-line method over the life of the contract, which is included in selling, technical and program expenses.
 The agreements are classified between current and long-term assets according to the estimated time of future usage.
-The related liability is classified between current and long-terms.
+The related liability is classified between current and long-term on the basis of the payment terms.